Jürgen Stroop: Plot of 20 July 1944

 According to Moczarski, no subject enraged Stroop more than the 20 July plot against Adolf Hitler.
 Whenever the subject came up, Stroop cursed those involved, "in unprintable terms," as a "murderous band of generals and Jew-ridden civilians."
 Stroop blamed Germany's defeat on Germans: "A few weaklings poisoned by enemy agents and infected with subversive ideologies were all it took to undermine us.
 The minute we suffered military defeats, the cancerous elements in our society swung into action, organizing Mafias and creating 'patriotic discussion groups.'
 In the end, they destroyed our nation."

 Stroop proudly related his involvement in the purge of anti-Nazi Germans following the plot's failure.
 He expressed annoyance that Field Marshal Erwin Rommel should have been allowed to commit suicide rather than being hanged from a meat hook.
 He also praised Roland Freisler of the Volksgerichtshof as "a fine judge."
 Stroop also boasted about his participation in dealing with Field Marshal Günther von Kluge for his involvement in the plot.
 As General Wilhelm Burgdorf did with Rommel, Stroop claimed to have offered the Field Marshal a choice between suicide and a show trial before Judge Freisler.
 To Stroop's outrage, Kluge demanded his day in court.
 Stroop then claimed he shot Kluge in the head.
-Himmler announced the Field Marshal was a suicide.
+Himmler announced the death of the Field Marshal was a suicide.